0x1c-works/BLIT/docs/_posts/2023-07-15-banner-icons-editor.md

 BLIT scans for corresponding sprites for banner textures via *relative* scan paths, which are relative to the location of the texture files.

-For example, if you have banner assets stored in this directory structure:
+For instance, if you have banner assets stored in a directory structure like this:

      ```plain
      MyWork